TheSolipsist/Advanced-Computer-Architecture-Lab-3/README.md

 It is possible that McPAT doesn't give completely accurate results.
 Its simulated models are not perfect representations of the CPUs it attempts to replicate, and, therefore, there should be some degree of error in values such as peak power or energy.
 Cache misses could also result in an increase in power requirement, which McPAT doesn't simulate.
 This would in fact cause extra errors when running two different programs to get different results on the same system.

+## Lab review

+Overall, the assignments have been interesting to work on, and we definitely accumulated new knowledge through working on them.
+However, it feels like many of the things we had to do were menial tasks that didn't offer much in terms of understanding computer architecture.
+Most of the work we had to do was automating benchmarking commands and parsing the data to generate graphs.
+We believe that it would be more beneficial to focus on interpreting the results, rather than having to generate them ourselves.